 In other words, if your puppy comes up to you demanding that you play with him in an inappropriate way, don’t oblige him.
 Instead, ignore him.
 For instance, if he starts pulling on your pants legs or barking at you, don’t begin the play session.
 Wait until your puppy is behaving.
-If he’s jumping around out of control, physically hold him still until he relaxes before starting the game.
 Then, once you begin playing with your puppy, periodically, stop the game and make him gain control of himself before resuming the game.
 Ask him to do a simple behavior such as a sit or a down.
 Then start playing again.

 Another popular form of exercise for dogs is the game of fetch.
 We recommend teaching your puppy the game of fetch at a young age.
 Going and getting a toy, bringing it back, and giving it to you is easier to teach when they are young.
 However, fetch shouldn’t be a form of exercise unless several guidelines are followed.

 When puppies are young, don’t throw balls.
 Chasing balls causes puppies to twist, roll, jump, and tumble while trying to grab a moving ball.
 These actions are not good for puppies’ developing joints.
 Instead, use toys.
 Then, combine your game of fetch with a game of tug.
 Tug is discussed in detail in another section.
 Once your puppy has learned to tug, teach your puppy a release command.